Forage War: Chatham, Connecticut Farms and Bonhamtown

-On 10 January 1777, Colonel Charles Scott's Virginia Continentals captured 70 Highlanders together with their wagons at Chatham, New Jersey.
+On 10 January 1777, Colonel Charles Scott's Virginia Continentals captured 70 Highlanders together with their wagons at Chatham.
 Scott's brigade was composed of the 4th, 5th and 6th Virginia Regiments.
 At Connecticut Farms on 15 January, 300 New Jersey militia commanded by Colonel Oliver Spencer attacked 100 German foragers.
 The Americans killed one enemy soldier and captured 70 more.
-The following day, 350 Americans set upon a large body of British foragers at Bonhamtown, New Jersey, killing 21 enemy soldiers and wounding 30 or 40 more.
+The following day, 350 Americans set upon a large body of British foragers at Bonhamton, killing 21 enemy soldiers and wounding 30 or 40 more.
 American casualties are not given in any of these actions.

 Millstone and Woodbridge

-At the Battle of Millstone, Brigadier General Philemon Dickinson of the New Jersey militia scored a brilliant success.
+At the Battle of Millstone, Brigadier-General Philemon Dickinson of the New Jersey militia scored a brilliant success.
 On 20 January 1777 near Van Nest's Mill, 400 militia and 50 Pennsylvania riflemen crossed an icy stream and fought a pitched battle with 500 British regulars and three cannons.
-The British lost 25 casualties, 12 prisoners, 43 wagons, 104 horses, 115 cattle and about 60 sheep.
+The British suffered 25 killed or wounded and 12 captured, losing 43 wagons, 104 horses, 115 heads of cattle and approximately 60 sheep.
 The Americans admitted losses of four or five men.
-Afterward, the British refused to believe that they had been beaten by militia.
-On 23 January two British regiments were waylaid by Brigadier General William Maxwell near Woodbridge.
-The 200 New Jersey Continentals inflicted losses of seven killed and 12 wounded while only suffering two men wounded.
+Afterward, the British were surprised that their opponents on the field consisted of militiamen.
+On 23 January two British regiments were waylaid by 200 Jersey Blues led by Brigadier-General William Maxwell near Woodbridge.
+The American inflicted losses of seven killed and 12 wounded while only suffering two men wounded.

 Drake's Farm

-On 1 February 1777, Brigadier General Sir William Erskine, 1st Baronet set up a clever trap.
+On 1 February 1777, Brigadier-General Sir William Erskine, 1st Baronet set up a clever trap.
 He sent a party of foragers to Drake's Farm near Metuchen.
-When Scott's 5th Virginia tried to gobble up the small party, Erskine rushed his large force into action.
-Battalions of grenadiers, light infantry, 42nd Foot and Hessians appeared, supported by eight artillery pieces.
+When Scott's 5th Virginia tried to attack the small party, Erskine rushed his large force into action.
+Battalions of grenadiers, light infantry, line infantry of 42nd Regiment of Foot and Hessians appeared, supported by eight artillery pieces.
 Instead of fleeing, the Virginians launched a vicious attack which momentarily broke a grenadier battalion.
-Under intense cannon fire, the American attack was stopped, but the soldiers fought tenaciously until the British fell back toward Brunswick.
-The Americans admitted 30 to 40 casualties while claiming to have killed 36 British and wounding 100 more.
+Under intense cannon fire, the American attack was stopped, but the Virginians fought tenaciously until the British fell back toward Brunswick.
+The Americans admitted 30 to 40 casualties while claiming to have killed 36 soldiers and wounding 100 more.
 The action was marred by an ugly incident when Lieutenant William Kelly and six other wounded Americans were abandoned during a tactical withdrawal.
-The frustrated British fell upon the seven helpless men with bayonets and musket butts and slaughtered them all.
-When the Americans recovered the mangled bodies they were infuriated.
-Brigadier General Adam Stephen exchanged a series of irate letters with Erskine, who denied all responsibility for the incident.
+A number of officers from Erskine's force discovered the seven men and killed them with bayonets and musket butts.
+When the Americans recovered the mangled bodies they were infuriated; Brigadier-General Adam Stephen exchanged a series of irate letters with Erskine, who denied all responsibility for the incident.